JanendraVian/Tokopedia-Store-Scraping/README_Part 1.md

 n = 100
 DataFrame['ProductName'].value_counts()[:n].index.tolist()
 ```
 I manually sorted through the list and wrote down all the colors.
 There are 34 distinct colors.
 In order to automatically determine each product's dominant colors, I ran a code so that the first one to appear in the string would be the dominant color.
-Then I populate them to a new column.
+Then I populate them into a new column.
 ```python
 df['DominantColor'] = df['ProductName'].str.extract('(Navy|White|Black|Grey|Blue|Brown|Green|Olive|Red|Cream|Mustard|Maroon|Khaki|Yellow|Orange|Sage|Terracotta|Charcoal|Mocca|Sand|Turquoise|Salmon|Mint|Burgundy|Tosca|Bronze|Nude|Caramel|Indigo|Brick|Gold|OIive|Turqoise|Army)')
 df.to_csv('TenueCompleted.csv')
 ```
 With these, I'm done with Python for this project.

+The next part will report on data cleaning and transformation process in Excel and the analysis and visualizations.